• Compliance

 Levels of IRB Review

-IRBs use three levels of review:
+IRBs have three possible levels of review:

 Model Procedures

-Examine sound IRB procedures from other institutions.
+As you review your own process, examine sound IRB procedures from other institutions.
 For example, Middlebury College and the University of Richmond use a preliminary review process in which an IRB member determines the appropriate level of review for all human subject research proposals.
 In contrast, larger institutions such as Cornell University and American University require investigators to decide whether to request a full review, expedited review, or an exemption, and a full IRB determines whether the requested level is appropriate.

 Additional Resources